Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/property-model-and-admin-panel/_index.md

 In this part of the project you need to implement a few models.
 Your first model should be called `Property`.
 This model would represent something that can be rented out temporarily.

-Every Property has the following data associalted with it:
+Every Property has the following data associated with it:

 - a description
 - pictures (more than one).
-One picture should be selected as the primary/fvorate image
+One picture should be selected as the primary/favorate image
 - city
 - suburb
 - street address